lanceengland/lanceengland.github.io/_posts/2021-05-03-aggregate-changes-with-t-sql-window-functions.markdown

 ---
 # Aggregate Changes with T-SQL Window Functions

 Recently I was presented an interesting data challenge.
 A database would import data feeds at the detail level of one row per patient, per month, per amount type.
-The output of the database would be a summary that captures the changes.
-A change would either be a change in amount (in chronological order) or a skipped period (or periods).
+The output of the database would be a summary, where one row would represent the start and end period of unchanged values.
+Each change in amount (in chronological order) or a skipped period (or periods) would trigger a new row.

 For example, in the table below